 Christian Friends of Yad Vashem

-April 12 is the date of arrival.
-Participants are free to fly home on April 20.
+April 21 is the date of arrival.
+Participants are free to fly home on May 1.
 Your hotel stay is provided by Yad Vashem between April 21 (check-in) – May 1 (check-out), 2017.

 Notification of acceptance:

-Dr. Susanna Kokkonen, Director, Christian Friends of Yad Vashem
+Dr. Susanna Kokkonen, Director, Christian Friend of Yad Vashem

 International Relations Division